1movmedia/mirrorfs/README.md

 Build via `make` then run via:

 ```
-./mirrorfs GOOD_PATH TESTING_PATH MOUNT_PATH
+./mirrorfs PATH1 PATH2 [PATH3 ...]
+MOUNT_PATH
 ```

+You can specify up to 9 paths to mirror before the mount path.

 If you provide the `-f` option mirrorfs will start in the foreground and log its operations.
 Now programs can interact with `MOUNT_PATH` as usual.
-When mirrorfs detects an inconsistency it will log the diverging result and abort.
+When mirrorfs detects an inconsistency between any of the mirrored paths, it will log the diverging result and abort.

 ## License